mweb/appconfig/README.md

 appconfig
 =========

-Python module to simply fly the usage of config files.
+Python module to simplify the usage of config files.